Escape Room Liability Waivers - The Definitive Guide (and downloads)

 If the customer is under-18, then they're not yet old enough to be able to legally sign a contract.
 This is mitigated by having the parent or guardian sign the waiver too.
 They also need to provide enough information that a court could determine who signed it and when they signed it.

 It's important to make sure that the waiver is properly drafted - they need to be clear to your customers and with legally correct language.
-Though you can download a template waiver online (including here) our recommendation is that you get a waiver customized written by a lawyer who has a solid knowledge both of your industry and the laws in your jurisdiction.
+Though you can download a template waiver online (including here) our recommendation is that you get a waiver custom-written by a lawyer who has a solid knowledge both of your industry and the laws in your jurisdiction, or if you put together a waiver yourself, at least have it reviewed by a lawyer.

 Don't bury waivers away.
-A waiver will have more validity if the customer is told explicitly what it is and signs it, rather than behind a T&Cs checkbox during a website purchase process
+A waiver will have more validity if the customer is told explicitly what it is and signs it, rather than behind a T&Cs checkbox when booking your escape room online.

 A waiver doesn't mean that you don't need to maintain a safe playing environment.
 Just like having a car insurance isn't a license to be reckless with how you treat your car, having signed waivers doesn't remove your responsibility to the safety and wellbeing of your customers.
 Courts can find you at fault even with a signed waiver.